- Learning about Paul Cezanne and his still-life paintings

 - Sponges to dry brushes after rinsing

-- Individual trays for mixing colors - (Optional - Styrofoam trays from the grocery store work well.)
+- Individual trays for mixing colors - (Styrofoam trays from the grocery store work well.)

 - Still-life arrangement